Themo Lobos: Mampato magazine

 Mampato and the whole Chilean comics industry were affected by the 1973 coup d'état against Salvador Allende's government, led by Augusto Pinochet on September 11.
 Eventually, many comics ceased publication and also, in November of the same year, Eduardo Armstrong died from cancer at age 41.

 Since 1973, Lobos encountered problems in producing the Mampato strip.
-Some people took issue with certain stories such as Los Tres ("The Three"), aka El Árbol Gigante ("The Giant Tree"), where Mampato fights mutants ruled by a character called Ferjus, the leader of a tyrannical dictatorship.
+Some people took issue with certain stories such as Los Tres ("The Three"), El Árbol Gigante ("The Giant Tree"), where Mampato fights mutants ruled by a character called Ferjus, the leader of a tyrannical dictatorship.
 Lobos commented on this particular storyline, explaining that he came up with it before the coup so it was not an attempt to satirize the then-current government.
 Most importantly, Lobos believed, it would be wrong to turn children's comics into political commentary.

 Amid the country's tense situation, Mampato magazine ceased publication in January 1978.

 During the publication period of 1968 – 1978, Lobos produced 25 complete Mampato storylines and the magazine was the main publication venue for other Chilean comics artists in addition to other works by Lobos, such as Máximo Chambónez, a comic strip originally seen in Barrabases but which became more popular while appearing on Mampato.